sminez/ad/README.md

 # ad :: an adaptable text editor

+`ad` (pronounced A.D.) is an attempt at combining a modal editing interface of likes of `vi` and `kakoune` with the approach to extensibility of Plan9's `Acme`.
+It is primarily intended as playground for experimenting with implementing various text editor features and currently is not at all optimised or feature complete enough for use as your main text editor.

+That said, if this sounds like something you might find interesting then please to take a look and see what you think!
+For now there isn't a whole lot of user facing documentation so you will need to read through the source code to learn about what is and is not implemented.

 ## Project Status

 This is not even remotely usable or stable enough for real world day-to-day use yet.
 All aspects of